catgrev/politeness/README.md

 With these modifications:
 Create an EC2 instance with at least 3GB of RAM

-To setup the webpage for the server, instead of "sudo nano sitename.com" do "sudo nano sitename.conf" Instead of "sudo a2dissite default" -> "sudo a2dissite 000-default.conf" Instead of "sudo a2ensite sitename.com" -> "sudo a2ensite sitename.conf"
+To setup the webpage for the server: <br>
+Instead of "sudo nano sitename.com" do "sudo nano sitename.conf" <br>
+Instead of "sudo a2dissite default" -> "sudo a2dissite 000-default.conf"<br>
+Instead of "sudo a2ensite sitename.com" -> "sudo a2ensite sitename.conf"<br>

 The git repo would be the politeness classifier repo.